vishal-m25/Obsidian/zoho/java 11.md

 - The first file to be executed is **java.exe** which is the JVM launcher.
 - stages
 	- **ClassLoader
-		- primordial -- default class loader (the  first special class loader that loads the bootloader class, written in machine code)
+		- primordial/bootstrap classloader -- default class loader (the  first special class loader that loads the bootloader class, written in machine code)
-			- the very first class the JVM loads to start the class loading process.
+			- Loads the necessary classes required for JRE and JVM to function
-		- non-primordial -- all the class loader other than the bootloader class.
+		- non-primordial/extension classloader -- all the class loader other than the bootloader class. like libraries
-		- user-defined cassloader
+		- user-defined classloader

-	- **Bytecode verifier
+	- **Bytecode verifier 6
 		- checks if the code does any damaging actions
 		- check for security and integrity are maintained or not
 	- **JIT compiler